capjamesg/disinfo-domains/docs/index.md

 Negative sentiment is determined using a pre-trained sentence classifier available on Hugging Face.

 The consensus algorithm is implemented to prevent against spam or malicious edits on Wikipedia compromising the integrity of the tool.
-For example, if a reputable site is given a negative sentiment category on Wikipedia (i.e. Pseudoscience), the consensus algorithm will prevent the site from being flagged as untrustworthy.
+For example, if a reputable site is given a negative sentiment category on Wikipedia (i.e. Pseudoscience), the consensus algorithm will prevent the site from being flagged as potentially spreading disinformation.

 This only works if there is at least one day of data available in the cache.
-If there is no data available, the site will be flagged as untrustworthy if it has any negative sentiment categories.
+If there is no data available, the site will be flagged as potentially spreading disinformation if it has any negative sentiment categories.

-To counter this, any extension using this tool should consider showing all categories to users directly, allowing people to make their own decisions about the trustworthiness of a site.
+To counter this, any extension using this tool should consider showing all categories to users directly, allowing people to make their own decisions about a website.

 ## Limitations

-Trust is considered at the level of the domain.
-Thus, using this tool one could derive that `example.com` is trustworthy, but not specifically `example.com/example`.
+This tool works at the level of the domain.
+Thus, using this tool one could derive that `example.com` spreads fake news, but not specifically `example.com/example`.

-Trust is not analyzed at the subdomain level, unless a subdomain is specifically logged in a database used by this tooland noted as untrustworthy.
-Thus, if `example.com` is considered trustworthy, `example.example.com` would not have a ranking unless it were logged in a database used by this tool and noted as untrustworthy.
+This project is not specifically analyzed at the subdomain level, unless a subdomain is logged on Wikipedia as potentially spreading fake news.
+Thus, if `example.com` has no ranking, `example.example.com` would not have a ranking either it were logged in a database used by this tool and noted as potentially spreading disinformation.

 This tool is not meant to be a substitute to analyzing source material to verify the veracity and reliability of information in an article.
+It only looks up whether a domain has been listed as being associated with disinformation on Wikipedia.

 ## Example